risk management round

 Managing Risk

-CMC expects and encourages employees to report any known or suspected violations of laws, the Code or CMC policies through a confidential ethics hotline that we make available on a 24/7 basis.
-Employees can also communicate issues in writing or verbally to:
+Throughout CMC, we expect our employees to report any known or suspected violations of laws, the Code or other CMC policies.
+We encourage employees’ efforts with confidential channels such as our ethics hotline, which we make available 24/7.
+Employees can also report issues in writing or verbally speak to:

 • Their supervisors